EzeeSport Coaches Training Guide

 - If you are unable to attend a lesson, please let HO know as soon as possible so that we can arrange cover.
 Please note that you are not paid for classes you do not coach.

 - After your class fill out the feedback template and email this to firstname.lastname@example.org so that the parents get feedback soon after the class has taken place.

-- Before the end of the month invoice EzeeSport for your coaching hours for the full month.
-I can send you a template invoice which you need to edit with your details.
+- Before the end of the week/month invoice EzeeSport for your coaching hours for the full month.

 - If you run out of anything – need equipment, stickers, first aid replenished – please let me know asap.